kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Advances in Technology and Programming
+## Technology and Programming

+* [The Wild West of Post-POSIX IO Interfaces](https://lobste.rs/s/wsq0v7/wild_west_post_posix_io_interfaces) - This video explores the chaotic nature of Post-POSIX IO system interfaces, providing a well-rounded insight into their complexities.

-* [Structural inheritance doesn't work where you expect it to](https://trynova.dev/blog/oops-im-dead) - An exploration of how structural inheritance operates in unexpected ways and its complications.
-[Comments](https://lobste.rs/s/gou975/structural_inheritance_doesn_t_work)
+* [Structural inheritance doesn&apos;t work where you expect it to](https://lobste.rs/s/gou975/structural_inheritance_doesn_t_work) - A critical examination of structural inheritance in programming and its practical limitations.

+* [Java Hello World, LLVM Edition](https://news.ycombinator.com/item?id=46181076) - Learn how Java’s traditional 'Hello World' program operates when compiled via LLVM, offering alternative compiler insights.

-* [Z2 – Lithographically fabricated IC in a garage fab](https://sam.zeloof.xyz/second-ic/) - A unique achievement in creating integrated circuits in a personal garage.
-[Comments](https://news.ycombinator.com/item?id=46178789)
+* [Z2 – Lithographically fabricated IC in a garage fab](https://news.ycombinator.com/item?id=46178789) - A fascinating achievement in garage-based integrated circuit fabrication, showcasing the potential of at-home innovation.

-* [Eurydice: a Rust to C compiler (yes)](http://jonathan.protzenko.fr/2025/10/28/eurydice.html) - Announcing a Rust-to-C compiler, expanding possibilities for language interoperation.
-[Comments](https://lobste.rs/s/1kcrn4/eurydice_rust_c_compiler_yes)

-* [The Deep Card Conundrum](https://frontendmasters.com/blog/the-deep-card-conundrum/) - A detailed discussion about complex card patterns in frontend design.
-[Comments](https://lobste.rs/s/xrn56k/deep_card_conundrum)

-* [What Lobsters Says - a browser extension to help you find Lobste.rs discussions](https://github.com/chase-lambert/what-lobsters-says) - A tool aimed at improving the accessibility of discussions on the Lobste.rs platform.
-[Comments](https://lobste.rs/s/ub1jid/what_lobsters_says_browser_extension)
+## Science and Innovation

+* [UW Nobel Winner&apos;s Lab Releases Most Powerful Protein Design Tool Yet](https://soylentnews.org/article.pl?sid=25/12/05/0735244&amp;from=rss) - This breakthrough tool paves the way for advancements in protein engineering, with immense applications in medicine and biology.

+* [Kilauea erupts, destroying webcam [video]](https://news.ycombinator.com/item?id=46177645) - Capturing the destructive beauty of nature as Hawaii's Kilauea volcano erupts.

+* [Bright Orange Life-Form Could Point to New Dino Discoveries](https://soylentnews.org/article.pl?sid=25/12/01/0721253&amp;from=rss) - Newly discovered bright orange specimens may offer unique clues about prehistoric life and dinosaurs.

-## Developments in Open Source and Linux Platforms
+## Society and Education

-* [FreeBSD 15.0 Released With Pkgbase - and With It Come Several Major Changes](https://soylentnews.org/article.pl?sid=25/12/05/0733258&amp;from=rss) - A major FreeBSD release introducing significant updates.
-[Comments](https://soylentnews.org/article.pl?sid=25/12/05/0733258&amp;from=rss)

-* [How I discovered a hidden microphone on a Chinese NanoKVM](https://telefoncek.si/2025/02/2025-02-10-hidden-microphone-on-nanokvm/) - A surprising discovery about embedded surveillance technology.
-[Comments](https://lobste.rs/s/bj04hv/how_i_discovered_hidden_microphone_on)

-* [OMSCS Open Courseware](https://sites.gatech.edu/omscsopencourseware/) - Expanding access to online computer science education through open resources.
-[Comments](https://news.ycombinator.com/item?id=46175826)

-* [Tiny Core Linux: a 23 MB Linux distro with graphical desktop](http://www.tinycorelinux.net/) - A minimal and efficient Linux distribution.
-[Comments](https://news.ycombinator.com/item?id=46173547)
+* [Many Privileged Students at US Universities are Getting Extra Time on Tests After &apos;Disability&apos; Diagnoses](https://news.slashdot.org/story/25/12/06/0812245/many-privileged-students-at-us-universities-are-getting-extra-time-on-tests-after-disability-diagnoses?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - An analysis of the controversial trend of exploiting disability diagnoses for academic accommodations.

-## Economic and Industry Insights
+## Industry and Business

-* [IBM CEO Warns That Ongoing Trillion-Dollar AI Data Center Buildout is Unsustainable](https://soylentnews.org/article.pl?sid=25/12/05/0730234&amp;from=rss) - IBM's CEO expresses concerns over the sustainability of AI infrastructure investments.
-[Comments](https://soylentnews.org/article.pl?sid=25/12/05/0730234&amp;from=rss)
+* [IBM CEO Warns That Ongoing Trillion-Dollar AI Data Center Buildout is Unsustainable](https://soylentnews.org/article.pl?sid=25/12/05/0730234&amp;from=rss) - A strong warning about the sustainability of massive AI data center expenditures.

-* [Let’s Encrypt to Reduce Certificate Validity From 90 Days to 45 Days](https://soylentnews.org/article.pl?sid=25/12/04/1138209&amp;from=rss) - Changes in security certificate practices impacting users and providers.
-[Comments](https://soylentnews.org/article.pl?sid=25/12/04/1138209&amp;from=rss)

-* [Supreme Court Hears Case That Could Trigger Big Crackdown on Internet Piracy](https://soylentnews.org/article.pl?sid=25/12/04/1131220&amp;from=rss) - A high-stakes legal case with significant implications for the tech industry.
-[Comments](https://soylentnews.org/article.pl?sid=25/12/04/1131220&amp;from=rss)

-* [Meta Confirms 'Shifting Some' Funding 'From Metaverse Toward AI Glasses'](https://news.slashdot.org/story/25/12/06/0217233/meta-confirms-shifting-some-funding-from-metaverse-toward-ai-glasses?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Meta refocuses its resources towards artificial intelligence advancements.
-[Comments](https://news.slashdot.org/story/25/12/06/0217233/meta-confirms-shifting-some-funding-from-metaverse-toward-ai-glasses?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)

-## Exploring the Past and Future

-* [Oblast: a better Blasto game for the Commodore 64](http://oldvcr.blogspot.com/2025/12/oblast-better-blasto-game-for-commodore.html) - A nostalgia-driven project to improve a classic video game.
-[Comments](https://lobste.rs/s/c861pn/oblast_better_blasto_game_for_commodore)

-* [Bright Orange Life-Form Could Point to New Dino Discoveries](https://soylentnews.org/article.pl?sid=25/12/01/0721253&amp;from=rss) - A vivid biological finding with potential links to past life forms.
-[Comments](https://soylentnews.org/article.pl?sid=25/12/01/0721253&amp;from=rss)
+* [New Jolla Phone Now Available for Pre-Order as an Independent Linux Phone](https://mobile.slashdot.org/story/25/12/07/0523228/new-jolla-phone-now-available-for-pre-order-as-an-independent-linux-phone?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Jolla unveils their latest product, supporting Linux as a standalone phone solution.

-## Health and Environmental Updates
+## Entertainment and Culture

-* [Rage Bait Named Oxford Word of the Year 2025](https://tech.slashdot.org/story/25/12/06/026245/rage-bait-named-oxford-word-of-the-year-2025?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A commentary on the significance of online behavior trends.
-[Comments](https://tech.slashdot.org/story/25/12/06/026245/rage-bait-named-oxford-word-of-the-year-2025?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)

-* [Saving Japan's exceptionally rare 'snow monsters'](https://www.bbc.com/future/article/20251203-japans-disappearing-snow-monsters) - Efforts to preserve a unique and vulnerable natural phenomenon.
-[Comments](https://news.ycombinator.com/item?id=46177418)
+* [Discovering the indieweb with calm tech](https://news.ycombinator.com/item?id=46178892) - An exploration of the indieweb movement and principles of calm technology for a more mindful internet experience.

+* [Eurydice: a Rust to C compiler (yes)](https://news.ycombinator.com/item?id=46178442) - Delving into the unconventional creation of a Rust-to-C compiler called Eurydice.

+* [PocketMage Is an E Ink PDA For the Modern Era](https://lobste.rs/s/sy3ldq/pocketmage_is_e_ink_pda_for_modern_era) - PocketMage revives the PDA concept with E Ink technology for modern needs.

 ---